 Indonesia Marine Funders Collaboration

-As the IMFC cultivates collaborative solutions—both within its membership and among grantees—the Indonesian marine NGO community is making important progress to improve the health of the country’s oceans and coastal communities.
+The IMFC showcased the value of collaborative problem-solving, from the local to global scale.
+Aided by the IMFC’s multi-year efforts, the Indonesian marine NGO community has made important progress to improve the health of the country’s oceans and coastal communities.

 As we pursue our mission, we aim to center Justice, Equity, Diversity, and Inclusion within Meridian and in our projects.
 Learn more about our JEDI Principles here.